 Refer to the Cemeteries and Crematoria Bylaw for scattering ashes in a cemetery.

 What to think about before scattering or burying ashes

 Different cultures have different ways of dealing with cremation and ashes.
 Please consider this before deciding where to scatter ashes.

 Be aware of areas that are culturally sensitive or are sacred sites (waahi tapu) to Maori.
 They are waterways - rivers and beaches, mountains (maunga) any occupied area such as reserves and anywhere food is grown.

 Please contact the local kaumatua or runanga representative before scattering ashes near any of these locations.

 Or contact us for guidance on seeking approval, or talk to your funeral service provider.

 Protect the environment

-Our waterways,bays and soils are home to native plants, birds and fish.
+Our waterways and soils are home to native plants, birds and fish.
 The use of plastic, paper, string, ash and other materials can pollute these spaces.
-Protect our natural environment, take all cloth, paper, plastic, wire, string and other materials with you.
+Protect our natural environment by taking all cloth, paper, plastic, wire, string and other materials with you.